 Instant On allows you to locate your device when there are many devices in the site.
+To locate your device, follow these steps:

-- 1. Click the Inventory () tile on the Instant On web application home page or click the Site Health banner and then click on Show inventory.
+- 1. Click the Inventory ( A) tile on the Instant On web application home page or click the Site Health banner and then click on Show inventory.
 The Inventory page is displayed. - 2.
-Click the () arrow next to a switch in the Inventory list and then click on Actions tab. - 3.
-Slide the Activate lights toggle switch to right () to turn on the locator light in the device.
+Click the ( > ) arrow next to a switch in the Inventory list and then click on Actions tab. - 3.
+Slide the Activate lights toggle switch to right (-) to turn on the locator light in the device.
 The locator light will be active for 30 minutes after you turn on the toggle switch.
 The light is turned off by default.